-5.6.
-Threatened and Endangered Species
+5.6 Threatened and Endangered Species

 Several threatened and endangered species may occur directly within or near the Project Area, and thus may be affected by the proposed project.
-Because these species and the potential effects of the Town of Duck shoreline protection project are similar to the proposed projects for the towns of Kitty Hawk and Kill Devil Hills, a batched Biological Assessment was developed to concurrently address all three projects in one document.
-The potential effects to threatened and endangered species are discussed in the following sections, and the effects determinations developed in the Batched Biological Assessment are summarized in Table 23.
+Potential effects to threatened and endangered species are discussed in the following sections.
+Because these species and the potential effects associated with the Town of Kill Devil Hills Shore Protection Project are similar to those associated with the Towns of Kitty Hawk and Kill Devil Hills, a batched Biological Assessment was developed to concurrently address all three projects in one document.
+The potential effects to listed species are discussed in the following sections, and the effects determinations developed in the Batched Biological Assessment are summarized in Table 24.
 The potential project impacts and the implementation of conservation measures were taken into account for each effect determination.